Signal Coordination Group layer

 - To define a subnetwork of controllers (signal performance monitoring).

-Click a SCG area to open a pop-up window, listing the attributes of the SCG.
+Click a SCG area to open a pop-up window listing the attributes of the SCG.

-Info type | Description |
+| Info type | Description |

 |

-Indicates the area of the map that surrounds a set of signal controllers, that is the area that identify a SCG. |
+It indicates the area of the map that surrounds a set of signal controllers, that is, the area that identifies a SCG. |

-Option type | Description |
+| Option type | Description |

-Theme | You can choose from a set of graphical themes to represent the layer entities. |
+It allows you to choose one of a set of graphical themes to represent the layer entities. |

 - Select the layer in the ACTIVE LAYERS list.